baumrock/RockPageBuilder/docs/quickstart.md

 ## Creating your first block

-Creating a new block is extremely simple:
+Creating a new block is very easy:

 1. Click on the plus icon in the backend (see screenshot above)
 1. Choose a name for your block and hit OK.
 We use `Demo` for this example: